Skip to main content

 What are child abuse and neglect?

 The mistreatment can either result in injury or put the child at serious risk of injury.
-Child abuse can be physical (i.e. bruises or broken bones), sexual (i.e. fondling or incest) or mental (emotional injury or psychological illness).
+Child abuse can be physical (bruises or broken bones), sexual (fondling or incest) or mental (emotional injury or psychological illness).

 Neglect is the failure of a parent or caretaker to meet “minimal parenting” standards for providing adequate supervision, food, clothing, medical care, shelter or other basic needs.

-If you suspect abuse or neglect you have a social responsibility to report it to the hotline.
-In addition, state law requires that most professionals in education, health care, law enforcement and social work report suspected neglect or abuse.
-These individuals are called Mandated Reporters.
+If you suspect child abuse or neglect you have a social responsibility to report it to the hotline.
+In addition, state law requires that most professionals who work with children report to Illinois DCFS when they have reasonable cause to believe that a child known to them in their professional or official capacities may be an abused or neglected child.
+These individuals are called mandated reporters and include:

-For more information about the guidelines for mandated reporters in Illinois, read the Mandated Reporter Manual in English or en Español.
+For more information about the guidelines for mandated reporters in Illinois, read the Mandated Reporter Manual in English or Spanish.

-What if I’m not absolutely sure abuse is occurring?
+What if I'm not 100% sure abuse is occurring?

 Unfortunately, as much as 70% of child abuse goes unreported; and a child tells an average of seven adults that they are being abused or neglected before a report is made.
 Every delay in reporting suspected abuse or neglect increases the likelihood that abuse will become more serious, or even deadly, and that the perpetrator will abuse additional children.
 By trusting your own senses, common sense and instincts, and calling the hotline whenever you suspect a child has been harmed or is at risk of harm, you can ensure a child is safe and that her family is getting the help they need.